-Ever since Indiahikes launched the Hampta Pass trek for June 15, we have repeatedly been asked about the choice of mid June as the start of the trek.
-Arjun Majumdar explains the choice of dates for this fantastic trek.
+Ever since we launched the Hampta Pass Trek in June of 2011, we have repeatedly been asked about the choice of mid-June as the start of the trek.
+Indiahikes, Founder and CEO, Arjun Majumdar explains Why Hampta pass trek in June is a fantastic trek.

 Let me clarify something, the Hampta Pass is a grand trek for any season.
 And the Hampta Pass is open to trekking for more months in the year than our other treks like the Roopkund, Rupin Pass or Goecha La.
 There is a simple reason for this: Hampta Pass, at 14,500 feet, is at a lower altitude.

-The special thing about the mid June attempt on the Hampta Pass is the snow.
-The amount of snow that you will see on Hampta Pass will make you believe that you are in the Arctic.
+Hampta Pass Trek in June is special because of the snow.
+The amount of snow that you will see on Hampta Pass will make you believe that you are trekking in the Arctic.
 I make no bones about it – snow is a big draw for most trekkers.
 And the way it is laid out on the Hampta Pass brings on a different dimension to the whole trek.

 It has also got to do with the terrain.
 Most treks that we conduct are over very open valleys – like the Rupin Pass or the Roopkund.
 The Hampta Pass, on the other hand, is a crossing that starts out in a narrow valley and stays that way until the very end, when we descend at Chatru.
 The narrowness of the valley accentuates the gathering of the snow.

-In mid June, you will find the first patches of snow, even on Day 1, lining the sides of the valley walls.
-On Day 2, as you climb through the Jwara meadows, snow patches start increasing – they are everywhere and almost immediately, you hit the first snow bridges over the Rani Nalla.
+In mid-June, you will find the first patches of snow.
+From Day 1, you can spot snow lining the sides of the valley walls.
+Day 2, onwards as you climb through the Jwara meadows, the number of snow patches dramatically increase.
+To a point where you only see snow everywhere.
+Immediately after this, you hit the first snow bridges over the Rani Nalla.

-That day, when you camp at Balu-Ka-Gera, you are on a wide river bed with snow mounds rising all around you.
-The temperature drops.
-Quick acclimatization climbs on the snow patches around the camp make for perfect preparation for your next day’s adventure of the Hampta Pass crossing.
+On Day 2, you camp at the Balu-Ka-Gera campsite.
+This campsite is a beautiful campsite located on a wide river bed with snow mounds rising all around.
+It’s the ideal pit-stop for quick acclimatization climbs around the camp in preparation for the next day’s adventure of the Hampta Pass crossing.

 The next few hours of trek are entirely in a snow valley that stretches end to end.
-Climbing the next 2,500 feet over multiple snowy ridges, you reach the Hampta Pass at 14,500 feet, a narrow flat snow plateau.
+Climbing the next 2,500 feet over multiple snowy ridges, you reach the Hampta Pass, a narrow flat snow plateau.
 Mt Indersan and Deo Tibba tower over it.
 The monochrome snowy setting is everywhere.

-Getting down from the pass, it is almost a vertical descent through narrow snow ledges and gullies to the open valley of Shiagoru.
-If the climb to the pass on the snow isn’t thrilling enough, the valley of Shiagoru makes you think that the view cannot be in this world – so surreal is the setting.
-The entire valley is like the Arctic, totally covered with snow.
-For the first time, you pitch camp on snow.
+Getting down from the pass involves a near-vertical descent through snow ledges and gullies into the valley of Shiagoru.
+If the climb to the pass on snow isn’t thrilling enough, the valley of Shiagoru will definitely make you question the existence of this surreal view.
+In-fact, for the first time, you pitch your camp on snow (Shea Goru Campsite).